 That’s not to say you won’t be able to connect with and build relationships online. far from it.
 Some of the best friendships I’ve got now are with people who I’ve met through my digital work.
 I’m able to chat with them daily and meetings over webchats are much faster than over coffee in the real world.

 Working from home isn’t everyone’s cup of tea.
 However, for some people, it really brings a sense of freedom and ownership to their career satisfaction.
 Ultimately, it boils down to the kind of person you are as to whether or not you’ll enjoy the challenge of working from home.
 I haven’t even touched upon the whole work-life balance aspects of this issue, because they’re another story entirely.

 For me, however, being able to be at home for Small-Me and to be able to work remotely has been a really positive thing.
-If I hadn’t made the switch to freelance work, then I think I’d definitely be a lot more stressed and a lot less present in her life as she’s grown up.
+If I hadn’t made the switch to freelance work, then I think I’d definitely be a lot more stressed and a lot less visibly present in her life as she’s growing up.

 Although the financial stability of self-employment isn’t as set in stone as a regular job, I still think that working from home brings more positives than negatives into my life.
 This won’t be the same for everyone.
 So again, make sure you consider your own personality and circumstances carefully.

 Do you work from home?
 I’d love to hear your thoughts on this if you are an experienced freelancer or even if you’re just starting out.
 What are your top tips for working from home?
 Let me know in the comments.
 If you’ve found this post helpful then please do give it a share or pin it on Pinterest.
 I’d really appreciate it!